rupeshsivasai/arithmetic-with-C/README.md

 ## Example

 ```
-Welcome to Arithmetic with C – Pro Edition!
+Welcome to Arithmetic with C!
 Please select an operation:
 1. Addition
 2. Subtraction